Reflection positivity and invertible topological phases: The CRT theorem for general symmetry types

-In this section we sketch a rigorous argument for this correspondence of Euclidean signature pin groups and time-reversal.
+In this section we sketch a rigorous argument for the CRT theorem in relativistic quantum field theory.
 We use the analytic continuation of correlation functions, working in the framework of Wightman quantum field theory~\cite{SW,GJ,Kaz}.
-This argument shows in particular why we only see the ``Cliffordian''~\cite{BDGK} Lorentz signature pin groups~$\Pin_{n-1,1}$ and~$\Pin_{1,n-1}$ as symmetries of a relativistic quantum field theory instead of more general possible double covers of~$O_{1,n-1}$.
+Our purpose is to treat general symmetry types.
+Even for theories with Lorentz symmetry group~$H\ono=\Spin\ono $ there is a subtlety: the group~$\tSO\ono^\alpha $ acts on the holomorphic correlation functions, whereas the group~$\tSO\ono^\beta $ acts on the Minkowski spacetime correlation functions.
+(See~\S\ref{subsubsec:a.2.2} for the definitions of these Lie groups.)
+This argument also demonstrates why only the ``Cliffordian''~\cite{BDGK} Lorentz signature pin groups~$\Pin_{n-1,1}$ and~$\Pin_{1,n-1}$ can be symmetries of a relativistic quantum field theory instead of more general possible double covers of~$O_{1,n-1}$; see Remark~\ref{thm:174}.
 We assume~$n\ge3$.

-Minkowski spacetime~$M$ is an $n$-dimensional affine space whose vector space~$V$ of translations is equipped with an inner product of signature~$(1,n-1)$.
-(After choosing a basis we can identify $V\cong \RR^{1,n-1}$.)
-The Poincar\'e group contains the translation group~$V$ as a subgroup with quotient group~$\Spin(V)$ (isomorphic to~$\Spin_{1,n-1}$).
-To Wick rotate to imaginary time, fix an orthogonal splitting $V= U\oplus \Up$ with $U$~a 1-dimensional timelike subspace.
+Recall from~\S\ref{subsec:12.1} that Minkowski spacetime~$M^n$ is an $n$-dimensional affine space whose vector space~$V=\RM$ of translations is equipped with an inner product of signature~$(1,n-1)$ and a choice of component~$V_+$ of the space $\{\xi :\langle \xi ,\xi \rangle>0\}$ of timelike vectors.\footnote{The latter choice is required in order to formulate the positivity of energy.} To Wick rotate to imaginary time, fix an orthogonal splitting $V= U\oplus \Up$ with $U$~a 1-dimensional timelike subspace.
 Then the Euclidean translation group is $V_E=\sqmo\,U\oplus \Up$ and the corresponding Euclidean space is $E=M\times \mstrut _VV_E$, an affine space over~$V_E$.
-Complexified Minkowski spacetime is $M_{\CC}=M\times \mstrut _VV_{\CC}$.

-Correlation functions in a relativistic quantum field theory have analytic continuations.
-An $m$-point function is a Poincar\'e-invariant map\footnote{We are making several notational simplifications.
-First, $\sW$~is the Schwartz kernel for a distribution---a function of $m$~Schwartz functions.
-Ignoring the smearing by these Schwartz functions, it is defined as

-where $\Omega $~is the vacuum and $\Psi $~is an operator-valued distribution, a quantum field.
-The second simplification is that $\Psi $~takes values in a real representation of the Lorentz spin group~$\Spin(V)$, so in general $\sW$~is a vector-valued function which exhibits covariance, rather than invariance, under the Poincar\'e group.
-A third notational simplification: we must remove all diagonals in the domains of~$\sW$, $W$, and~$W_{\CC}$.} $ \sW\: M^{\times m}\to\CC$.
-Translation invariance under~$V$ implies $\sW$~descends to a $\Spin(V)$-invariant function $W\:V^{\times (m-1)}\to\CC$ of the displacements between successive arguments of~$\sW$.
-Positivity of energy in combination with geometric arguments prove that $W$~is the boundary value of a $\Spin(V_\CC)$-invariant analytic function~$\cW$ on an $SO(V_{\CC})$-invariant connected domain ~$\sD\subset V_{\CC}^{\times (m-1)}$, where $V_{\CC}$~is the complexification of~$V$.
-Let
+Complexified Minkowski spacetime is $M_{\CC}=M\times \mstrut _VV_{\CC}$, where $V_{\CC}$~is the complexification of~$V$.
+The symmetry group~$H\ono$ of a relativistic quantum field theory acts on~$M^n$ by time-orientation preserving transformations via a homomorphism $\rho _n\:H\mstrut \ono\to\OMt$, as in~\eqref{eq:12}.